 - Extended warranty protection on select purchases

-Travel protection benefits include secondary coverage for rental car collision and damage waiver.
+Travel protection benefits include secondary coverage for rental car collisions and damage waiver.
 This coverage limits your out-of-pocket expenses if your rental car is involved in an accident or vandalized.

 For additional card security, Capital One can give you a virtual credit card number you can use for online purchases.
 This makes it less likely for your account information to be stolen as these virtual numbers only work once.
-If your fraudulent purchases are made, the $0 liability coverage means you don’t need to pay for purchases you didn’t authorize.
+If your fraudulent purchases are made, the $0 liability on unauthorized charges means you don’t pay for purchases you didn’t authorize.

-Who Should Apply for the Capital One Platinum Credit Card?
+Who Should Try for the Capital One Platinum Credit Card?

 - Don’t want to pay a security deposit

 - Don’t want to pay an annual fee

 - Can pay your balance in full every month

 This card is a good option when your credit score is high enough that you can finally qualify for an unsecured credit card.
 But your score may not be high enough to qualify for one of the best no-annual fee travel credit cards.

 It can be a good first credit card option because it’s an annual fee-free way to build credit.
 As your credit grows, you can apply for a card with a higher credit limit that also offers purchase rewards.